 Why should I have occupational therapy?

-- Activities of daily living —Self-feeding, dressing, bathing, grooming,
+- Activities of daily living — Self-feeding, dressing, bathing, grooming, and toileting

 - Home management tasks — Meal prep/cooking, cleaning, laundry

 - Work-related tasks — Due to cognitive issues, fatigue, or physical impairment, such as decreased hand function

 How can occupational therapy help me?

 The skills offered by an OT may include strengthening and stretching exercises for the upper body, activities designed to improve coordination, and many other skills specifically tailored to your level of functioning.

 Occupational therapy at the Mellen Center provides assessment, treatment, and recommendations in the following areas:

 - Home modification